hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ### Removing redundancy

-MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with the **same coordination and the same strand**.
+MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with **the same coordination and the same strand**.
 The default is to keep a single read at each location.
 The `auto` option, which is very commonly used, tells MACS to calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as the pvalue cutoff.
 An alternative is to set the `all` option, which keeps every tag.
 If an `integer` is specified, then at most that many tags will be kept at the same location.
 This redundancy is consistently applied for both the ChIP and input samples.

-*We do not need to worry about this since **we filtered out the duplicates during the [post-alignment filtering step](05_filtering_BAM_files.md).**
+*We do not need to worry about this, since **we filtered out the duplicates during the [post-alignment filtering step](05_filtering_BAM_files.md).**

 ### Modeling the shift size

 The tag density around a true binding site should show a **bimodal enrichment pattern** (or paired peaks).
-MACS takes advantage of this bimodal pattern to empirically model the shifting size to better locate the precise binding sites.
+MACS takes advantage of this bimodal pattern to empirically model the shifting size, thus better locating the precise binding sites.

 To find paired peaks to **build the model**, MACS first scans the whole dataset searching for highly significant enriched regions. *This is done only using the ChIP sample!* Given a sonication size (`bandwidth`) and a high-confidence fold-enrichment (`mfold`), MACS slides two `bandwidth` windows across the genome to find regions with **tags more than `mfold` enriched relative to a random tag genome distribution**.